pwaring/dns-sync-zone/README.md

 ## Dependencies

  * Python 3.x (development is done in 3.6.x).
-Python 2 is not and will not be supported.
+Python 2 is intentionally not supported.
  * [Requests](https://requests.readthedocs.io)

 ## Limitations